 Made of plastic with a chrome finish, this one works well as both a high flow and low flow shower head, being adjustable on a gradient between 1.85 GPM and a full 2.5 GPM, with two spray patterns: a water amplifying setting (low flow, high pressure showering) and the “H2OKinetic” setting which flings the water out in a wave pattern.

-Both are designed to give you the feeling of using more water without actually doing so, making this the ideal low flow shower head.
+Both are designed to give you the feeling of using more water without actually doing so, making this the ideal water saving shower head.

-Everything is rounded out with its under $20 price tag and lifetime warranty, making this a perfect shower head for people who travel and sometimes end up staying somewhere where the water flow is not to their liking.
+Everything is rounded out with its under $20 price tag and lifetime warranty, making this a perfect product for people who travel and sometimes end up staying somewhere where the water flow is not to their liking.

-Probably the best, lowest flow handheld you’ll find.
+Probably the optimal, lowest flow handheld you’ll find.

 This is about the average for a low flow shower head in terms of GPM (1.75 GPM) and is also at about the average for what you’d expect from a handheld.
 Combined, this makes it pretty darn good for what it is.